yuri-yu87/Optimization-for-Green-IoT/Design_Journal.md

 #### Grid Search

 Grid search discretizes the feasible domains (e.g., for $\Gamma_0$, $\Gamma_1$) and exhaustively evaluates the objective for all combinations.
 While globally optimal for small problems, it is computationally prohibitive for high-dimensional cases.

+---

+#### Brute Force Baseline

+To provide a global optimum reference for the secrecy rate maximization problem, a brute force (exhaustive search) method is implemented.
+This approach discretizes the feasible domains of the beamforming vector $\mathbf{w}$ and the tag reflection coefficients $(\Gamma_0, \Gamma_1)$, enumerates all possible combinations, and selects the configuration that yields the highest secrecy rate while satisfying all constraints.
+Although computationally prohibitive for large-scale problems, brute force is invaluable for small-scale scenarios, as it guarantees the global optimum and serves as a benchmark for evaluating the performance and optimality gap of more efficient algorithms (such as AO/SCA and heuristic methods).

+---

 ### A.2 DC Decomposition and First-Order Approximation